Skip to main content

 Women and Youth Prosperity Advocate

-Mirilove is a Ghanaian social entrepreneur and women and youth prosperity advocate, whose work cuts across many facets of the development spectrum.
-Her interest in gender equality, poverty alleviation, youth development and mental health issues stems from her own childhood experiences, and these drive her commitment to advancing a fairer, healthier, and more inclusive society.
-Her work currently focuses on women and youth prosperity (livelihood and social image improvement) and using business advisory services as a change driver and a sustainability tool for small business owners.
+Mirilove is a Ghanaian women and youth prosperity advocate, social entrepreneur, and Christian Minister, whose work cuts across many facets of the development spectrum.
+Her interest in gender equality, poverty alleviation, youth development, and mental health stems from her own childhood experiences, and these drive her commitment to advancing a fairer, healthier, and more inclusive society.
+Her work focuses on faith-based human capacity development and advancing prosperity for women and youth in Africa, leveraging business advisory services as both a catalyst for transformation and a sustainability tool for entrepreneurs.

 Mirilove Tay Acquah-Hagan